garrandall/popular-music-data/tracks/the-dawn-of-correction-the-spokesmen.md

 So over and over again, you keep sayin it's the end But I say you're wrong, were just on the dawn of correction

-You tell me that marches wont bring integration
+You tell me that marches won't bring integration
 But look what it's done for the voter registration
 Be thankful our country allows demonstrations
 Instead of condemnin, make some recommendations